 - Consider staying for stargazing!
 More info on this below!

 - It’s cold.
 Really cold.
 Pack layers, then more layers as the wind on top of the summit is really cold.
-With the wind, it can feel below freezing!
+My favorite travel layers are merino wool, because it helps regulate your body temperature in warm and cool weather.
+With the wind, it can feel below freezing at the top of Haleakala!

 - Consider how long you’ll stay.
 Are you planning to hike before?
 Are you coming after a long day on the Road to Hana?
 You won’t want to arrive late!